moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## ANNOUNCE ERROR {#message-announce-error}

-A `ANNOUNCE ERROR` control message is sent for the tracks that failed authorization.
+The receiver sends an  `ANNOUNCE ERROR` control message for tracks that failed authorization.

 ~~~
 ANNOUNCE ERROR